Bill Veeck rumors, news

 • Baseball history unpacked, April 10

 Photo by Jonathan Daniel/Getty Images A thrice-weekly digest, replete with #Cubs, #MLB, and #MiLB content, gathered from reputable sources.
 Jackie Robinson signs, Bill Veeck gives away seats, Cubs wave the BIG BANNER for the first time and win, too.
 Always made fresh, never reheated.
 Episode #778.
-On Mondays, Wednesdays, and Fridays, Bleed Cubbie Blue is pleased to present a light-hearted,...2023See more articles Jonathan Daniel
+On Mondays, Wednesdays, and Fridays, Bleed Cubbie Blue is pleased to present a light-hearted,...2023See also Jonathan Daniel

 -

 • Watch “The Saint of Second Chances” and feel good about baseball againMike Veeck presides over son Night Train devouring a so-called “sloppy dog” during one of their many baseball stops — this one, in Florida.
 As the movie teases, this may not be the last we see of this tag-team. | Acey Harper/Getty Images Can Mike Veeck buy the White Sox, please, and bring this thing full circle?
-I finally had a chance to view the new Netflix documentary about the tale o...2023Continue with White Sox
+I finally had a chance to view the new Netflix documentary about the tale o...2023Check it out White Sox

 -

 • Sure, we think they’re failuresThe White Sox brain trust, plus three guys standing in front of them. | Kamil Krzaczynski-USA TODAY Sports But from their perspectives, they’re doing just great If there’s one point of agreement among all Chicago White Sox fans, it’s that the Three Stooges who run the team and its baseball operations are completely incompetent.
-And from the viewfinder of, you know, baseball success, that’...2023See also White Sox
+And from the viewfinder of, you know, baseball success, that’...2023See more articles White Sox

 -